 Anthony J. Piccione

-This week has been a big one for me.
-On Friday, I will wrap up my summer job working as a Teaching Assistant for New Britain Youth Theater in their summer school enrichment program.
-This is my sixth summer in a row working in a position such as this in youth theatre.
-It’s my third summer working with NBYT, and before that, I had a similar position at Hartford Children’s Theatre – which sadly closed down in 2012 – for three years.
-Overall, I would say these have been positive experiences for me, and as a young college student studying Theatre (along with Writing and Film), I couldn’t ask for a better summer job for someone like me.
+For many summers I worked as a Teaching Assistant for New Britain Youth Theater in their summer school enrichment program.
+I would say these werepositive experiences for me, and as a college student studying Theatre (along with Writing and Film), I couldn’t ask for a better summer job for someone like me.
 But more importantly, I’ve seen that these programs tend to be positive experiences for the kids I’ve worked with.

 Let’s just use the current program I’m been working in at NBYT as an example, which involves working with kids in an elementary school system during the summer.
 Most of the young kids I see in this program have had virtually no exposure to live theatre in their lives, and in some cases, neither have their parents.
 The programs that they are enrolled in are the very first time that some of these kids might have learned of what theatre even is.
 So naturally, these kids and their families might not have much of an idea of what to expect at first.
 However, even if they aren’t always initially sold on the idea of participating in a theatre program in the summer, that’s not how it is by the end.